 - Asking for honorariums to cover your expenses with a project where possible (this is often difficult to ask — so here’s an excellent guide on how to get paid what you’re worth and a reminder on why you should advocate for yourself);

-- Applying for roles related to science communication;
+- Applying for roles related to science communication, and science policy;

 - Using social media to keep an eye out for jobs in this field, such as Twitter (e.g. @SciCommTO — and I regularly tweet out opportunities too) or this closed Science Communication Jobs Facebook group.